YU000jp/YU000jp/README.md

    - Provides workflows for the PARA method.
 It quickly adds page-tags property.
 - [📆Show Weekday and Week-number plugin](https://github.com/YU000jp/logseq-plugin-show-weekday-and-week-number)
    - Show weekday and week number beside journal titles.
-   - Localize day of the week in journal links 🆕
 - [🛌Weekdays and Holidays (Templates) plugin](https://github.com/YU000jp/logseq-plugin-weekdays-and-weekends)
    - Switch journal templates for weekdays and weekends, public holidays.
 - [📍Sticky Popup plugin](https://github.com/YU000jp/logseq-plugin-sticky-popup)
    - Show selected text in a movable pop-up and positioning calendar.
    - Displays user messages by day of the week, with the added functionality of reminding about overdue tasks.
 When the Journal template is loaded, they are displayed.
-2023/08/11🆙
 - [🌱Innovation Lab plugin](https://github.com/YU000jp/logseq-plugin-some-menu-extender)
    - Provides several features that are currently in the development stage.